starship/starship/docs/de-DE/config/README.md

 ### Terminologie

 **Module**: Eine Komponente in der Konsole, die auf kontextualisierte Informationen des OS basiert.
-Zum Beispiel zeigt das Modul "nodejs" die Version von NodeJS, die derzeit auf Ihrem Computer installiert ist, wenn Ihr aktuelles Verzeichnis ein NodeJS-Projekt ist.
+For example, the "nodejs" module shows the version of Node.js that is currently installed on your computer, if your current directory is a Node.js project.

 **Variable**: Smaller sub-components that contain information provided by the module.
-For example, the "version" variable in the "nodejs" module contains the current version of NodeJS.
+For example, the "version" variable in the "nodejs" module contains the current version of Node.js.

 By convention, most modules have a prefix of default terminal color (e.g. `via` in "nodejs") and an empty space as a suffix.